readium/ts-toolkit/navigator/docs/epub/KeyboardPeripherals.md

-    alt?: boolean;                  // Whether the Alt/Option key must be pressed shift?: boolean;                // Whether the Shift key must be pressed meta?: boolean;                 // Whether the Cmd/Windows key must be pressed }>;
+    alt?: boolean;                  // Whether the Alt/Option key must be pressed shift?: boolean;                // Whether the Shift key must be pressed meta?: boolean;                 // Whether the Cmd/Windows key must be pressed triggerOnInteractiveElement?: boolean; // Whether to fire when focus is on an interactive element (default: true) }>;
 }
 ```

 **Note:** Use `keyCode` (number) instead of `key` (string) as it provides more consistent behavior across different keyboard layouts.
 You can find key codes at [keycode.info](https://keycode.info/).

+### `triggerOnInteractiveElement`

+By default, shortcuts fire even when focus is on an interactive element (input, button, select, etc.).
+Set `triggerOnInteractiveElement: false` on combos that would interfere with native browser behavior in those contexts — for example, arrow keys that would otherwise block cursor movement inside an `<input>`, or space that would block a `<button>` activation.

 ## Example